 It is expected that the successful applicant will agree to:

 Hazwani is a medical doctor, a wife, and a mother of 2 daughters.
 After experiencing difficulties in breastfeeding her firstborn, she decided to follow her heart helping mothers and babies.
 In Medan, where she lives, breastfeeding support services are still limited.
 Hazwani became a certified lactation counselor in 2018 and took another training in lactation and with the support of her family, she opened her own lactation clinic in her mother’s garage.
 To reach more families, she joined the Indonesia Breastfeeding Mothers Association (AIMI) and actively participates in AIMI’s activities, educating families about breastfeeding.
-Now she also works in a hospital in Medan as a Lactation Doctor, helping mothers to prepare breastfeeding before birth and provides a lactation visit after birth.
+Now she also works in a hospital in Medan as a Lactation Doctor, helping mothers to prepare for breastfeeding before birth and provides a lactation visit after birth.

 While focusing on her work in lactation, she realised that becoming an IBCLC would allow her to make a bigger impact.
 The credential would make her more confident in giving support and help to families to reach their breastfeeding goals.